-As of June 27, 2012 the shipping of U.S.P.S. packages over 1 pound from Micronesia countries has been restored.
-Helen Reed-Rowe, Ambassador to the Republic of Palau, has informed OTV that TSA, United Airlines and USPS will work out any remaining issues while averting any future disruption to service.
+As of June 27, healing 2012 the shipping of U.S.P.S. packages over 1 pound from Micronesia countries has been restored.
+Helen Reed-Rowe, site Ambassador to the Republic of Palau, drugs has informed OTV that TSA, United Airlines and USPS will work out any remaining issues while averting any future disruption to service.

 Below is th original story when service was suspended on June 26, 2012.

 Under a Transportation Security Administration (TSA) directive all United States Postal Service (U.S.P.S.) packages over 1 pound must be x-rayed for security screening prior to boarding.
 As most of the Micronesia countries do not have the proper x-ray equipment in place, United Airlines cannot allow the packages onto the aircraft.